-The Institute has assisted displaced and persecuted scholars since its founding in 1919.
-Perhaps IIE's most famous episode of such work was in the 1930s, when the Emergency Committee to Aid Displaced Foreign Scholars was established.
-The Committee eventually aided distinguished individuals such as Martin Buber, Paul Tillich and Jacques Maritain.
-During this time, as IIE's Assistant Director, Edward R. Murrow worked to rescue more than 300 European scholars threatened under Nazism, as well as those fleeing from Spanish and Italian fascism.
+The Institute has participated in the rescue of persecuted scholars since its founding in 1919 when the Emergency Committee to Aid Displaced German Scholars was established.
+The Committee eventually aided such distinguished individuals as Martin Buber, Paul Tillich and Jacques Maritain.
+In the 1930s, as IIE's Assistant Director, Edward R. Murrow worked to rescue European scholars threatened under Nazism, as well as those fleeing from Spanish and Italian fascism.

 In 2002, IIE and its Trustees launched the Scholar Rescue Fund (SRF) to serve as a permanent, formalized response to this critical international problem.
 The Scholar Rescue Fund provides fellowships and safe haven for established scholars whose lives and work are threatened in their home countries.
-These fellowships provide professors, researchers and other senior academics with temporary refuge at universities and colleges around the world, enabling them to pursue their academic work and to continue to share their knowledge with students, colleagues, and the community at large.
+These fellowships allow professors, researchers and other senior academics with temporary refuge at universities and colleges around the world, enabling them to pursue their academic work and to continue to share their knowledge with students, colleagues, and the community at large.
 During the fellowship, conditions in a scholar's home country may improve, permitting safe return to help rebuild universities and societies ravaged by fear, conflict and repression.
-If safe return is not possible, scholars can use the fellowship period to extend their term, in which they can continue their academic work and help their countries from afar.
+If safe return is not possible, scholars can use the fellowship period to secure a longer-term opportunity with support from IIE.

-In response to a severe academic crisis, the Institute of International Education's Scholar Rescue Fund (SRF) launched the Iraq Scholar Rescue Project in 2007.
-This project is assisting hundreds of Iraq's most senior and most threatened academics through temporary academic positions at universities, colleges and other institutions of higher learning primarily in the Middle East and North African regions.
-This effort is generously supported by The Bill & Melinda Gates Foundation, the U.S. Department of State, the Richard Lounsbery Foundation, the Fry Foundation, and IIE Trustees, among others.
-The goal is to preserve Iraq's vital intellectual capital so that, when conditions permit, these scholars will be able to return home to rebuild their once flourishing academic communities.
+In 2007, to respond to a severe academic crisis, the Institute of International Education's Scholar Rescue Fund (SRF) launched the Iraq Scholar Rescue Project.
+This project is assisting hundreds of Iraq's most senior and most threatened academics – through temporary academic positions at universities, colleges and other institutions of higher learning primarily in the Middle East and North African regions.
+This effort is generously supported by The Bill & Melinda Gates Foundation, the U.S. Department of State, the Richard Lounsbery Foundation, IIE Trustees, among others.
+In doing so, the Scholar Rescue Fund hopes to contribute to the preservation of Iraq's vital intellectual capital and ensure that, when conditions permit, these scholars will be able to return home to rebuild their once flourishing academic communities.